faceslog/discord-grabber-go/README.md

 ### Contributing

-Since it was my first go program there is things that can be refactored for sure, don't hesitate to let me know
+Since it was my first go program there are things that can be improved for sure, don't hesitate to let me know